MLTSHP/mltshp/README.md

 ## About

-MLTSHP is open-source software, ©2023 the MLTSHP team and released to the public under the terms of the Mozilla Public License.
+MLTSHP is open-source software, ©2017-2025 the MLTSHP team and released to the public under the terms of the Mozilla Public License.
 A copy of the MPL can be found in the LICENSE file.
+MLTSHP is a Massachusetts Mutual Aid Society venture.

+## Fastly

 [![Fastly logo](/static/images/fastly-logo.png)](https://www.fastly.com) MLTSHP is proudly powered by Fastly.